 Tin is called the ‘spice element’ because a little of it is present everywhere in ways that are essential to our quality of life.
 Tin use in vehicles is a good example.

 Tin may be the ‘forgotten eV metal’.
-As other commodities gain public attention tin is quietly gaining momentum as a performance enhancing component in all of the three generations of advanced EV battery anode materials that have been roadmapped to 2030, plus some solid state technologies.
+As other commodities gain public attention tin is quietly gaining momentum as a performance enhancing component in all of the three generations of advanced anode materials that have been roadmapped to 2030, plus some solid state technologies.
 Several hundred papers and patents have tracked development of tin-based materials to maximum theoretical capacity and even beyond.
 Although the field is highly competitive, startups and major OEMs are starting to signal their interest in tin and International Tin is monitoring developments with keen interest.

 Tin Market Facts

 China, Indonesia and Myanmar are the world’s major suppliers of tin mine production.